JWT Decoder

 Is it safe to decode JWTs in this tool?

-Yes!
+Yes.
 JWT decoding happens entirely in your browser.
 Your tokens are never sent to any server.
 This is critical because JWTs often contain sensitive information like user IDs, roles, and permissions.

 Does this tool verify the JWT signature?